 MAE 400X SPECIAL PROBLEMS IN MECHANICAL ENGINEERING VARIES (1-6 HRS)

 Independent study of special topics of particular interest in mechanical engineering.
 Course may be taken more than once with a maximum of six credit hours.
+Prerequisite: Permission of Department Chair

 MAE 4023 SYSTEM DYNAMICS AND CONTROLS 2-2-3